Hellzed/aiodataloader-next/README.md

 # AIODataLoader-next

-This a fork from the
+This is a fork from the
 [asyncio DataLoader](https://github.com/syrusakbary/aiodataloader/>)
 including community fixes and Python 3.7+ compatibility.